Victim struck, dragged 300 feet in Philadelphia fatal hit-and-run: Police

 Investigators were interviewing witnesses and family members.

-Authorities said they found businesses and homes in the area with surveillance cameras that may have captured video to help in their investigation.
+Authorities are reviewing surveillance video from businesses and homes in the area that may help in their investigation.